scalyr/logstash-output-scalyr/README.md

   "attrs":
   {
     "message": <The main log message>
-    "origin": <The originating source/server for the message>
     "logfile": <Log file name (at the originating server) for the message>
-    "serverHost": <The aggregator host (i.e. the Logstash aggregator)>
+    "serverHost": <The originating source/server for the message>
     <Any other keys / values>
     ...
   }
 }
 ```

 Note: the only required fields above are `ts` and `attrs/message`.
-Omitting optional fields such as `origin` or `logfile` merely precludes ability to filter on these fields, but you are still able to search for the log event by any of the event's key/values including the  main message field.
+Omitting optional fields such as `serverHost` or `logfile` merely precludes ability to filter on these fields, but you are still able to search for the log event by any of the event's key/values including the main message field.

 ### Flattening nested values